 - Watch out for other drivers: You may be driving safely, but that does not mean everyone else is.
 Look for other drivers changing lanes erratically or speeding.
 Stay as far away from them as you can.

-- Avoid congested roads: We all know that roads are busier during specific hours of the day.
+- Avoid congested roads: We know roads are busier during specific day hours.
 Choose your driving time wisely to avoid busy periods.

 Sacramento Car Accident Lawyer

 I’m a member of the Million Dollar Forum.
-It represents trial lawyers who have won more than one million dollars for a client.
+It represents trial lawyers who have won over one million dollars for a client.
 In addition, I belong to the National Association of Distinguished Counsel, which recognizes lawyers dedicated to a high level of excellence.

 Look over my clients’ reviews and cases my law firm has handled at: